TiagoMA90/digital-nomads/TESTING.md

 [/post/update/](https://validator.w3.org/nu/?doc=https%3A%2F%2Fdigital-nomad.herokuapp.com%2Fpost%2F68%2Fupdate)
 [/user/user/](https://validator.w3.org/nu/?doc=https%3A%2F%2Fdigital-nomad.herokuapp.com%2Fuser%2Fuser)

-The Developer investigated the error, but found no solution, as "xt-muted"><ul><li>Yo" is not found int the /register/ template.
+The Developer investigated the error, but found no solution was found.
+The /register/ template has no such bootstrap class.
 When time allows, the error ought to suffer a correction.
 <img src="media/readme_img/registererror.png" alt="register error">